galaxyproject/training-material/topics/contributing/tutorials/create-new-tutorial/tutorial.md

 Galaxy is a great solution to train bioinformatics concepts:

-- numerous bioinformatics tools are available (almost 6,000 in the ToolShed)
+- numerous bioinformatics tools are available (over 8,000 in the ToolShed)
 - it can be used by people without any computer science skills
 - it trains to use technology, outlining available resources and efforts that have made them accessible to researchers
 - it is scalable